camunda/camunda-docs/docs/guides/getting-started/monitor-your-process-in-operate.md

 ![operate-dashboard](./img/operate-dashboard.png)

-By selecting the deployed workflow you will see a list of instances that can be filtered:
+By selecting the deployed process you will see a list of instances that can be filtered:

 ![operate-instances](./img/operate-advanced-instances-pong.png)